January 15, 2026

 Other common pitfalls include:

 • Decision fatigue: Securing a home loan is a complicated and often daunting process.
 Initially, consumers prioritize finding the 'best' or 'lowest' interest rate.
-However, our research revealed that as people progress through the home loan journey, rate importance diminishes for some borrowers, who become increasingly influenced by other factors like the convenience of remaining with their current lender.
-Most consumers evaluated only a few options.
-The overwhelming number of options leads many to simply choose the first "good enough" option.
-While many who compared multiple loans made decisions based on specific criteria (such as lowest interest rate, minimal fees, or offset account availability), very few conducted systematic comparisons or calculated which loan would prove most economical for them over the long term.
+Our research shows that as people progress through the home loan journey, cost importance diminishes for many borrowers, who settle for convenience over savings and just “getting it done”.
+While many compared multiple loans made decisions based on specific criteria (such as lowest interest rate, minimal fees, or offset account availability), very few conducted systematic comparisons or calculated which loan would prove most economical for them over the long term.

 The Smart Way to Find the Best Deal